cheery/textended-edit/README.md

 # Structure Editor, for .t+ -files.

 If you decide to try it, make sure you've got pygame, pyopengl and textended.
+I've tried it with python 2.7

 You can obtain textended by: